8 Aug 2022

-Representations are statements that are true on the date of making the statement induce the entering of a contract.
+Representations are statements that are true on the date of making the statement inducing the entering of a contract.
 Warranties are statements of fact stated to be true on the date of the contract.

-Representations and warranties are used by a lender to reduce the risk in lending to the borrower.
+Representations and warranties are used by a lender to reduce the risk when lending to the borrower.
 They allow the lender to gather important information – usually information concerning the financial standing of the borrower.

 Lenders also often seek to ensure that the statements of fact made through the representations and warranties remain true throughout the lifetime of the loan.
 Lenders will do this by specifying that the representations and warranties must be restated by the borrower at certain intervals – e.g., every calendar month.

 The borrower should resist any attempt to have the representations and warranties restated at an interval or deemed repeated since the result could be that the loan becomes, in effect, a demand loan because of circumstances outside the borrower’s control.

 With regards to representations, more generally, the borrower should try to negotiate to have any representation regarding the accuracy of any information provided by it to exclude information casually supplied.

 A covenant is a condition that imposes positive and negative duties for the borrower to fulfil throughout the term of the loan.
 Covenants, therefore, have a continual effect throughout the loan terms.

 They are used by the lender during the lifetime of the loan to monitor the activities of the borrower and stop the borrower from taking any action that may make it less likely that the loan will be repaid.
 The aim of doing this is to ensure that the borrower remains creditworthy during the period of the loan agreement.

 Given the purpose of covenants in loan agreements, it is not surprising that covenants in loan agreements often impose a positive duty on a borrower to provide information regarding its financial position to the lender.